dojo/docs/developer/design/loader.rst

 Here's how it works.
 Notice that the legacy API depends on top-level objects (like dojo, dijit, and dojox) existing in the global namespace.
 So the machinery must have the ability to "relocate" new instances of a particular top-level object (say "dojo") to another global name (say "myDojo").
-In order for the v1.6- multi-version machinery to work, a build was required, so each module's text is wrapped by a function ([3] in the two previous examples of built modules).
-If that function defines parameters with the same name as the top-level object that's being relocated and then passes the actual renamed object for as an argument for that parameter, the desired effect is achieved.
+In order for the v1.6- multi-version machinery to work, a build was required, so each module's text is wrapped by a function ([3] in the previous examples of built modules).
+If that function defines parameters with the same name as the top-level object that's being relocated and then passes the actual renamed object as an argument for that parameter, then the desired effect is achieved.
 Here's how that looks in code.

 Let's say a client application wants to load a private instance of dojo into the global variable "acmeUtils".
 Assume for